 Because things happen quickly online, companies should develop a digital crisis management plan before an incident occurs so that the team can respond quickly and resolve the problem before it expands.
 It’s no different than business continuity planning.
 For example, you should have a strategy in place to help your team address issues if inclement weather shuts down or limits your customer support line, your power goes out, or a pandemic forces your team to start working remotely.
 You should understand the different types of threats your business faces online and be prepared to address them the instant they arise too.

-Quick Tips for Mitigating a Digital Crisis
+Quick Reference: Digital Crisis Toolkit

 Being prepared is everything when a digital crisis arises.
 Below, we’ll explore how to prevent issues, spot trouble before it expands, and calm things down if an issue has already taken hold.